Humphrey Bogart and Ingrid Bergman in Casablanca

 “Of all the gin joints, in all the towns, in all the world, she walks into mine.”

 Part of what makes Casablanca a perennial classic for the general population alongside the likes of It’s a Wonderful Life and Singin’ in the Rain is that it elicits a sense of unified political sentiment.
 Despite a primary narrative focus on a contrived melodrama, which sees a wartime folk hero (Paul Henreid) and his wife (Ingrid Bergman) attempt to secure transit papers that are held by a Morocco saloon owner (Humphrey Bogart) who had a passionate fling with the lady while her husband was presumed dead, it sets up a finale in which all of the main players set aside their personal desires in order to serve a greater good, namely defeating the Nazis.
-I don’t necessarily agree with this reading—perceiving the personal sacrifice of Bogart’s hangdog boniface to be the only logical decision he could have made, lest he hate himself and his lover alike—but the prevailing attitude is that these actions are ennobling, and it’s hard to argue against the righteous feeling the climax engenders.
+I don’t necessarily agree with this reading—perceiving the personal sacrifice of Bogart’s hangdog innkeeper to be the only logical decision he could have made, lest he hate himself and his lover alike—but the prevailing attitude is that these actions are ennobling, and it’s hard to argue against the righteous feeling the climax engenders.

 Another reason for its longevity is its presentation.
 If we take Howard Hawks’ “three great scenes and no bad ones” maxim at face value, then Casablanca passes the test two or three times over.
 Watching the main trio tangle with one another, along with the likes of Claude Rains, Sydney Greenstreet, Peter Lorre, and Dooley Wilson, trading quips and playing with the expectations of their characters’ archetypes, is purely entertaining.
 Likewise its abundance of diegetic music, conjured by a variety of instruments and voices, as well as director Michael Curtiz’s senses of rhythm and lighting.